NateRowsell/backend_challenge/README.md

         rankings_api_key = {YOUR_SCOREBOARD_API_KEY}
         scoreboard_api_key = {YOUR_RANKINGS_API_KEY}

-4. Navigate to the api directory on your comman line and enter the following command:
+4. Navigate to the api directory on your command line and enter the following command:

         uvicorn main:app

+    This will start the FASTAPI application

 5. Open a web browser and navigate to http://127.0.0.1:8000/results?datefrom=YYYY-MM-DD&dateto=YYYY-MM-DD&apikey=resulta